AndreaMorgan/Flask_SQL_Climate_Analysis/README.md

 *Define endpoints using Flask's @app.route decorator. <br>
 *Extract query variable path values from GET requests. <br>
 *Use variable paths to execute database queries on behalf of the client. <br>
-*Return JSONified query results from API endpoints.
+*Return JSONified query results from API endpoints.<br>

 -----------------